 Black Herringbone Silk Bow Tie

 Think About Colors

 Dance is meant to evoke emotion.
 Choosing colors that enhance the emotion or mood of a particular dance can be important and powerful details.
 In general, colors closer to red produce a "warmer" feel while colors closer to blue communicate a measure of "coolness."

 Some colors carry a symbolic weight that evokes more precise emotions.
-Green, for example, is associated with jealousy (green with envy), red, passion etc. Think about the dance or set of dances your troupe will be performing in your costumes and choose colors that aren't just flattering on the dancer themselves but also contribute to the overall mood or theme of the number.
+Green, for example, is associated with jealousy (green with envy), red with passion, etc. Think about the dance or set of dances your troupe will be performing in your costumes and choose colors that aren't just flattering on the dancers themselves but also contribute to the overall mood or theme of the number.